How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 Bouillon granules are also great to keep on hand.
 We store broth, but in case you run out or don't have any, you can make some great broth with a little chicken or beef bouillon.

 Honey is best--especially if it local and raw.
 It lasts a long time, and can also be used medicinally.
 Also consider cane sugar.
-You can purchase large No. 10 cans from Deseret, too, so it will last up to 30 years!
+You can purchase large No. 10 cans from Deseret or bags from Costco.
 Those are the two best basics, but you might also want Molasses, as well as Maple Syrup (although it needs refrigeration once opened).

 You can make your own with flour, baking soda, etc., however, if you have large bulk boxes of pancake mix, it makes life a little easier.